Drake Maye: 2024

-Maye was selected by the New England Patriots as the third overall pick in the 2024 NFL draft.
-He was the first Patriot since Drew Bledsoe in 1993 to be selected in the top five of the draft.
-He was the third of a record-tying six quarterbacks taken in the first round (tied with the 1983 draft).
-The Patriots reportedly turned down offers for their pick from the Minnesota Vikings and New York Giants that would have included additional first-round draft picks.
+The New England Patriots selected Maye with the third overall pick in the 2024 NFL draft.
+He was the first Patriot since Drew Bledsoe in 1993 selected in the top five picks of the draft, and the third of a record-tying six quarterbacks taken in the first round (tied with the 1983 draft).
+The Patriots reportedly declined offers for their pick from the Minnesota Vikings and New York Giants that would have included additional first-round draft picks.

-Maye signed a four-year fully-guaranteed contract worth $36.64 million on May 28, 2024.
-Maye was the second consecutive Patriots first-round rookie quarterback to choose the number 10, following Mac Jones.
+Maye signed a four-year, fully-guaranteed contract worth $36.64 million on May 28, 2024.
+He was the second consecutive Patriots first-round rookie quarterback to choose the number 10, following Mac Jones.
 Despite a strong preseason, Maye was named a backup to veteran Jacoby Brissett to begin his rookie season.
 Maye made his regular season debut in Week 3, entering in the fourth quarter of the Patriots' 24–3 road loss to the New York Jets.
 Maye finished the game, completing four of eight passes for 22 yards and rushing for 12 yards.
 On October 8, 2024, after the Patriots fell to 1–4 and continued struggles from Brissett, Maye was named the starting quarterback.
 In his first start against the Houston Texans, Maye completed 20 of 33 passes for 243 yards with 3 touchdowns and 2 interceptions in the 41–21 loss; he also led the team with 38 rushing yards.
 Maye's three touchdowns were one more than Brissett had thrown in his five 2024 starts, and Maye became the first quarterback since at least 1950 to throw three touchdown passes and lead his team in rushing in his first start.
 In Week 8 against the Jets, Maye recorded a rushing touchdown before exiting the game in the second quarter with a head injury, later diagnosed as a concussion.
 The Patriots would go on to win 25–22.
 The Patriots finished the season with a 4–13 record and did not make the playoffs.

 Maye finished his rookie season throwing for 2,276 yards with 15 touchdowns and 10 interceptions.
 Maye's first 10 passing touchdowns went to ten different receivers, making him the first NFL quarterback to accomplish that feat since Steve Ramsey did so in 1973.
 In January 2025, Maye was selected to play in the 2025 Pro Bowl Games as a replacement for Buffalo Bills quarterback Josh Allen.